paolodeangelis/Energy-GNoME/docs/about_db/index.md

 #### Training Phase

 - **Data Preparation:** The specialized energy database $M^E$ serves as the training set.
 Missing structural information leads to a conditional split:
-  - **Structure Pipeline:** Graph-based representation, thus regressor use the E(3)NN models.
+  - **Structure Pipeline:** Graph-based representation, regressors use the E(3)NN models.
-  - **Composition Pipeline:** Chemical descriptor-based representation, thus regressor use the GBDT models.
+  - **Composition Pipeline:** Chemical descriptors-based representation, regressors use the GBDT models.
-- **AI-Experts (Screening Models):** A committee of binary GBDT classifiers learns to identify materials similar to $M^E$ by delineating the boundary of $E$.
+- **AI-Experts (Screening Models):** A committee of binary GBDT classifiers learns to identify materials similar to those in $M^E$ by delineating the boundary of $E$.

 #### Prediction Phase